VaibhavM1122/Automated-CSV-Data-Processing-MongoDB/README.md

 ## Overview

-A Python-based ETL pipeline that automates the processing of customer CSV files, performs data cleaning and validation, generates cleaned output files, and stores processed data in MongoDB.
+A Python-based ETL pipeline that automates the processing of  CSV files, performs data cleaning and validation, generates cleaned output files, and stores processed data in MongoDB.

 The project demonstrates automated file processing, data quality checks, database integration, and output verification.